agglayer/agglayer-docs/docs/agglayer/add-res/connected-chains.md

 # Chains connected to AggLayer

-Here's a list of chains connected to the alpha version of the AggLayer:
+Here's a list of chains connected to the alpha version of the Agglayer:

 | Chain partner           | Chain ID  |
 --------------------------|--------------|